 - a.
 Free leg crossed in front or behind under the knee line (pirouettes). - b.
 Free skate wheels held by one or two hands. - c.
-High free leg stretched lateral or forward (at least 45-degree angle from the vertical).
+High free leg stretched or bent lateral (at least 45-degree angle from the vertical).

 Group 4 - Extra features